 The applicant must demonstrate motivation, initiative, work ethic, leadership and integrity.
 The applicant must provide a personal resume and personal statement.
-BSDMS applicants are also required to provide (3) references.
+Applicants are required to provide a list of three references.
 A comprehensive review will be completed, taking into consideration educational requirements to determine eligibility.